Belgrade

 The best pubs and bars for football fans

-Belgrade is party city, especially in summer, when floating clubs on the river come to life.
+Belgrade is party city, although the days of floating clubs on the river have been brought to an end by the new waterfront development.
 The downtown area is dotted with bars, many with terraces.
 The local beer is Jelen.

-The long-established expat pub is the Three Carrots, ticking all the boxes with TV football, live music, pub grub and Guinness.
-With a more Serbian feel, the Marshall Pub (Cirila I Metodija 2) attracts local students.
+The long-established expat pub is the Three Carrots at Kneza Miloša 16, ticking all the boxes with TV football, live music, pub grub and Guinness.
+With a lived-in feel, the Marshall Pub (Ćirila I Metodija 2) serves plentiful beers, decent food and screens sport.

-In similar vein, the Old London Pub goes big on football coverage and live music.
+In similar vein, the Old London Pub on Gavrila Principa goes big on football coverage and live music, its drinks selection numbering 70 beers.

 The excellent Bridge Pub (Jug Bogdanova 5) displays badges of top European clubs on its ceiling.
 Don’t be put off by the somewhat ramshackle exterior – inside is homely, with a big screen, complemented by a terrace, with loungers, in summer.